CRCL-EPFL/website/collections/_publications/02_books.md

 ---
 section: Books
 ---
 Parascho Stefana.
+2024.
+“Design Space Explorations: On the role of visualisation in architectural fabrication and design.” book chapter, in Bio/Matter/Techno/Synthetics, University of Pennsylvania.

+Grangeot, Maxence, Corentin Fivet, and Stefana Parascho.
+“Digital Upcycling: New Tectonics for Architecture.”
+In Transcalar Prospects in Climate Crisis.
+2024.

+Duong, Eric and Stefana Parascho.
+“Motion Pictures.”
+In Transcalar Prospects in Climate Crisis.
+2024.

+Parascho Stefana.
 2023.
 “Beyond Optimization: Interaction as a Means to Resituate Digital Fabrication.” book chapter, in Homing the Machine.

-Parascho Stefana.
-“Design Space Explorations: On the role of visualisation in architectural fabrication and design.” book chapter, in Bio/Matter/Techno/Synthetics, University of Pennsylvania.

 Bruun, Edvard, Stefana Parascho and Sigrid Adriaenssens.
 2023.
 “Cooperative Robotic Fabrication for a Circular Economy.” book chapter, in Circular Built Environment in the Digital Age.
 Edited by Catherine De Wolf, Sultan Çetin, and Nancy Bocken.